opentap/OpenTap.Python/Documentation/TAP_Python_Help/Getting_Started.md

 Now we recommend exploring the rest of the Python Examples project.
 Try for example:
 - Running a battery charge / discharge scenario with the simulated power analyzer.
-- Connect steps using the Input/Output examples
+- Connecting steps using the Input/Output examples
-- Try modifying the Basic Functionality example to include your own log messages.
+- Modifying the Basic Functionality example to include your own log messages.
 You can also try this with code reloading enabled (In Python settings).